vlizarn/challenge-python-lottery/README.md

 ### Code Sample

-This section contains several examples with descriptions explaining the functionalities and the constitutions of the code and the creation process of the bet mode.
+This section contains examples of the descriptions of functionalities and constitutions of the application code.

 #### Example 1 - Main Description